Italy Davis Cup team: Return to the top

 Twenty-five years after the last final (1998) and 47 years after the last victory (1976), on 26 November 2023 Italy returned to win the Davis Cup, beating Australia 2–0.

 On 24 November 2024, Jannik Sinner won the deciding game to beat the Netherlands 2-0 and give Italy the third Davis Cup, which adds up to Italy's women winning the Billie Jean King Cup title on the same year.

 Overall performance

 Italy has played no less than 15 semifinals.
 Italy has recorded eight defeats and seven wins.
 Of those eight losses, Italy has suffered four whitewash defeats – losing 5–0 to Australia in 1949 and 1955 and the United States in 1952 and 1958.
 Of the seven semifinals won, the greatest margin was a 4–1 victory, achieved on four occasions.
 These wins occurred in 1961 and 1998 against the United States, in 1977 against France and in 1979 against Czechoslovakia.

-Recent performances
+Results and fixtures

-Here is the list of all match-ups since 1981, when the competition started being held in the current World Group format.
+The following are lists of match results and scheduled matches for the current year.